Honda forecasts flat profit this year as quality fixes weigh

 For the January-March fourth quarter, net profit dropped 43 percent to 97.8 billion yen, far short of an estimated 121.65 billion yen according to Thomson Reuters StarMine's SmartEstimate.

-Iwamura said a labour dispute at ports in the U.S. West Coast and slower-than-expected production at a new factory in Mexico, to ensure quality, also hurt Honda's U.S. sales in the latest quarter.
+Iwamura said a labor dispute at ports in the U.S. West Coast and slower-than-expected production at a new factory in Mexico, to ensure quality, also hurt Honda's U.S. sales in the latest quarter.

 Honda delayed new model launches last year after recalling the new Fit hybrid five times in a year.
 Its quality problems have been compounded by the recall of millions of vehicles to replace air bag inflators made by Takata Corp (7312.T), its biggest air bag supplier.